Rule 4123-6-43 | Payment for transcutaneous electrical nerve stimulators and neuromuscular electrical stimulators.

 (D) The bureau shall not pay for the rental or sale of devices that are labeled by the food and drug administration (FDA) for over-the-counter use and are identified with the FDA product code "NUH.OTC.TENS."

-(E) Payment will be approved for a neuromuscular electrical stimulator (NMES) unit for treatment of allowed conditions in a claim directly resulting from an allowed industrial injury or occupational disease, as provided in the bureau's provider billing and reimbursement manual in effect on the billed date of service.
+(E) Payment will be approved for a neuromuscular electrical stimulator (NMES) unit for treatment of allowed conditions in a claim resulting from an allowed work related injury or occupational disease, as provided in the bureau's provider billing and reimbursement manual in effect on the billed date of service.